aws/aws-sdk-js-v3/UPGRADING.md

 - [`endpointDiscoveryEnabled`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#endpointDiscoveryEnabled-property)
   - **v2**: Whether to call operations with endpoints given by service dynamically.
   - **v3**: Not available.
 Planned.
 This option configures endpoint discovery behavior, which is not yet available in v3.
+    Currently `TimeStreamQuery` and `TimeStreamWrite` client cannot fetch endpoints dynamically because they rely on this behavior. [#2211](https://github.com/aws/aws-sdk-js-v3/issues/2211) is tracking this issue.
 - [`hostPrefixEnabled`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#hostPrefixEnabled-property)
   - **v2**: Whether to marshal request parameters to the prefix of hostname.
   - **v3**: **Deprecated**.
 SDK _always_ injects the hostname prefix when necessary.